Christopher Morley: Biography

 Morley was born in Bryn Mawr, Pennsylvania.
 His father, Frank Morley, was a mathematics professor at Haverford College; his mother, Lilian Janet Bird, was a violinist who provided Christopher with much of his later love for literature and poetry.

 In 1900, the family moved to Baltimore, Maryland.
 In 1906 Christopher entered Haverford College, graduating in 1910 as valedictorian.
 He then went to New College, Oxford, for three years on a Rhodes scholarship, studying modern history.

 In 1913 Morley completed his Oxford studies and moved to New York City, New York.
 On June 14, 1914, he married Helen Booth Fairchild, with whom he would have four children, including Louise Morley Cochrane.
 They first lived in Hempstead, and then in Queens Village.
 They then moved to Philadelphia, Pennsylvania, and in 1920 they made their final move to a house they called "Green Escape" in Roslyn Estates, New York.
 They remained there for the rest of his life.
 In 1936 he built a cabin at the rear of the property (The Knothole), which he maintained as his writing study from then on.

-In 1951 Morley suffered a series of strokes, which greatly reduced his voluminous literary output.
+In 1951, Morley had a series of strokes, which greatly reduced his voluminous literary output.
 He died on March 28, 1957, and was buried in the Roslyn Cemetery in Nassau County, New York.
-After his death, two New York newspapers published his last message to his friends:
+After his death, The New York Times and the New York Herald Tribune published his message to his friends and readers: